 08 Dec What We Can Learn From Sir Ranulph Fiennes – Speaker And The World’s Greatest Explorer

 One of the best and most inspiring speakers today is perhaps none other than .
-Sir Ranulph is not only a speaker and a published author but also an explorer having been touted as “The World’s Greatest Explorer” by the Guinness Book of Record.
+Sir Ranulph is not only a speaker and a published author but also an acclaimed explorer.
+He was named as “The World’s Greatest Explorer” by the Guinness Book of Record.
 Sir Ranulph’s life is not only an inspiration to many people but also a humbling one.
 We have collated just some of his famous quotes and different lessons we can draw from his experiences.

 “There is no such thing as bad weather, only inappropriate clothing.”